rstudio/rstudio-conf-2022-program/working-with-code/you-should-use-renv.md

 talk_id: 22067
 talk_slug: you-should-use-renv
 talk_type: regular
+talk_tags: [production, tool]
 session_slug: working-with-code
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: You should be using renv.
+talk_title: "You should be using renv."
 # A short version of the title, suitable for small displays
 talk_title_short: You should be using renv.
 # A link to your talk's materials, when ready